 React-Router-Dom Routes

-We use the React-Router library to enable client-side routing, allowing the browser to manage page navigation without requesting new HTML documents from the server.
+We use the React-Routerarrow-up-right library to enable client-side routing, allowing the browser to manage page navigation without requesting new HTML documents from the server.

 Unlike server-side routing, which involves full page reloads, React Router updates components and URLs on the client-side based on route configurations.